Last updated

 Based on these criteria, there are three categories of threat intelligence.

-Strategic intelligence helps the organization’s decision-makers understand what risks it faces and the vulnerabilities it has so it is generally less technical.
-It is usually presented through briefings or in form of reports.
+Strategic intelligence is generally less technical because it helps the organization’s decision-makers understand its risks and vulnerabilities.
+It is usually presented through briefings or reports.

 Information used in strategic intelligence is sourced from: